Genocide Network — Members, observers and associates

-National authorities are represented in the Genocide Network through national contact points designated by each Member State of the European Union.
-These are prosecutors, investigators and mutual legal assistance authorities who deal with the investigation and prosecution of core international crimes at national level.
+European Union (EU) Member States are represented in the Genocide Network by national contact points from competent national authorities, such as prosecutors, investigators and mutual legal assistance authorities that deal with the investigation and prosecution of core international crimes at national level.
 Together, these practitioners provide the Genocide Network with an active and flexible structure.